MuhammadZubairQadir/Z-Collection/README.md

 # Z-Collection
 Diecast Collection web portal
 i have round about 50 models
-small model are 18 big scale model are 22
+small model are 18 big scale model are 20s totoal 48